SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ### 1. Process - Identify tasks causing "approval hell"

-Before being able to fix "approval hell", problem tasks need to be identified.

 Look for tasks which frequently take a long time to be approved.

 For example, there might be delays in approval for induction completion because the person assigned to approve it is often busy.

 ### 2. Assign - Appoint trusted subject matter experts to be responsible

-Start building out a list of people who are experts on that subject.
-Those people will become the ones responsible for approvals.
+Build a list of people who are experts on that subject - they will be responsible for approvals.

 Once the list is compiled, assign each person a priority.
 That determines the order to contact people.